 If you have a Windows XP computer, or a Mac running an OS named after a cat, it’s not safe to use on the Internet.
 Period.
 But you may have software that won’t run on a newer machine.
 In that case, just keep that computer off the Internet.
 Do your web browsing and your e-mail on your new computer.

 If that’s your only computer, and you can’t afford $500 for a new computer, pick up an off-lease refurbished computer.
 ECP Computers in Overland sells them starting at $150.
 If you don’t live in the St. Louis area, most metro areas have a comparable store that does the same thing.
+I’ve talked a bit more in depth about XP upgrade options here.

 Keep your software up to date